 Financial reporting standard IFRS 7 requires the disclosure of the role that financial instruments have had during the period in creating or changing the risks a body faces in undertaking its activities.
-The Foundation Trust's net operating costs are incurred under annual service contracts with local Primary Care Trusts, which are financed from resources voted annually by Parliament.
+The Foundation Trust's net operating costs are incurred under annual service contracts with local Clinical Commissioning Groups, which are financed from resources voted annually by Parliament.
 The Foundation Trust receives such contract income in accordance with Payment by Results (PBR), which is intended to match the income received in year to the activity delivered in that year by reference to the National Tariff procedure cost.
 The Foundation Trust receives cash each month based on the agreed level of contract activity and there are quarterly payments/deductions made to adjust for the actual income due under PBR.
-This means that in periods of significant variance against contracts there can be a significant cash-flow impact.
-To alleviate this issue the Foundation Trust has maintained an £18,000,000 working capital facility with its current Bankers, which was not utilised in 2012/13.